 NZNO membership normally dips a little after a DHB MECA is settled, before starting to pick up again a few months later.
 But this was clearly something different.
 It was the first drop in annual membership for NZNO since the late 1960s.

 Membership has not recovered.
 In June, Kai Tiaki reported that NZNO membership stood at 50,950.
+(Addendum 11/09/2020: And when the latest NZNO election results were reported today, 11 September 2020, membership had dropped to 50,418).
 The lack of growth in 2020, a year when the DHB MECA is being re-negotiated, does not bode well.
 Up until now, membership numbers have always surged in a MECA year.
 Based on historical patterns, further membership decline next year looks likely.
 This is a serious problem, when NZNO’s three-year budgets are set on the assumption of ongoing annual growth.

 Even more telling than the numbers, however, is who they’re losing – people who built the union.
 And it’s what they’re losing – credibility and authority.